emacs-mirror/emacs/README.md

 # emacs-which-key
 Rewrite of guide-key-mode for emacs.

-It's very, very rough right now.
+It's very rough right now.

 Planned features:
   1. Simplify code, especially the trigger mechanism to make it less resource